krishnakishored/docker-trailers/notes.md

 `$ docker image push ksignk/<image>` - push it to your hub

 ### Dockerfile
+* Dockerfile defines what goes on in the environment inside your container.
+* Access to resources like networking interfaces and disk drives is virtualized inside this environment, which is isolated from the rest of your system, so you need to map ports to the outside world, and be specific about what files you want to “copy in” to that environment.
+* However, after doing that, you can expect that the build of your app defined in this Dockerfile behaves exactly the same wherever it runs.

 * Package Managers like apt, yum  are one of the reasons to build containers from ubuntu,centOS, Debian or Fedora
-* `ENV` - environment variables were chosen as preferred way to inject key/value is they work everywherer on every OS and config
+* `ENV` - environment variables were chosen as preferred way to inject key/value is they work everywhere on every OS and config

 * `RUN` - run shell commands
 `&& ` - use chaining to save on layers